Glaucoma in Charleston & Ladson, SC

 This is painless and more gradual closing of the drainage angle, which occurs most frequently in people of African or Asian descent.

 This type of glaucoma progresses very much like chronic open-angle glaucoma.
 It occurs when scar tissue blocks the drainage angle.
-The first symptom is loss of side-vision.
+The first symptom is a loss of side-vision.

 This is a birth defect, which affects the drainage angle.
 To prevent blindness, this condition must be treated shortly after birth.
 Symptoms include enlarged eyes, a cloudy cornea, light sensitivity, and excessive tearing.